Constitution of New York: Constitutional Convention of 1801

+New York State Constitutional Conventions

 Constitutional Convention of 1821

 In 1821, the power struggle between Governor DeWitt Clinton and the Bucktails faction of the Democratic-Republican Party led to the call for a Constitutional Convention by the Bucktail members of the legislature, against Clinton's fierce opposition.
 Their intention was to transfer powers from the executive to the legislative branch of the government.

 In November 1820, the legislature passed a bill which authorized the holding of a convention with unlimited powers.
 Governor Clinton cast the deciding vote in the Council of Revision to veto the bill.
 The Bucktails did not have a two-thirds majority in the legislature to override the veto.
 During the regular session (beginning in January 1821), the Legislature passed a new bill that put the question to the people.
 At the state election in April 1821, the people voted in favor of the convention.

 The convention met from August to November in Albany.
 U.S. Vice President Daniel D. Tompkins presided.
 Between January 15 and 17, 1822, the new constitution, as amended by the convention, was put before the voters for ratification as a whole, and was accepted: for 74,732; against 41,402.

 There was deep division among New Yorkers over the merits of the amended constitution.
 Those who opposed it and who did not sign included: